Seawater systems for yachts

 Collectors and distributors

-We check collectors and distribution points where there may be obstructions, oxidation, loss of efficiency or progressive deterioration of the assembly.
+We inspect collectors and distribution points where there may be obstructions, oxidation, loss of efficiency or progressive deterioration of the installation.

 • Distribution